Helios3479/reactToDo/README.md

 # This Todo list was created with React.
 Follow the below instructions to use.

+This project allows one to have their very own todo list.
+The list can check off completed items and can filter between all, completed, and uncompleted.
+There is also local storage so that information is saved upon closing/restarting a session.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).